STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Experiments

+\textbf{Setup:} We test whether M2's learned coefficients generalize beyond observed trajectories and can guide search toward high-quality, previously unseen regions of the action space.
+Concretely, we score unseen trajectories with M2, generate targeted arguments from top-ranked trajectories, and compare them against random exploration and simpler topic-presence guidance (M1b).
+To mitigate length confounding, we evaluate all comparisons on length-matched sets.\footnote{ For each targeted argument, we find the closest-length baseline argument within $\pm5$ characters, using each baseline argument at most once. }

-Table~\ref{tab:targeted-trajectory-results} shows that targeted arguments substantially outperform both the random baseline (77--81\% win rate) and the topic-presence baseline (64--77\% win rate) across synthesis types.
-This confirms that M2's trajectory rankings identify genuinely promising regions of the action space, more so than a simpler topic-based approach might do.
-Against the original top 5\%, targeted arguments remain competitive (19--52\% win rate), substantially exceeding the win rate of less than 5\% that we would expect if M2's rankings failed to generalize beyond the observed samples.
-Here too, the familiar predictability gradient emerges: strict synthesis shows the strongest performance, while restructured synthesis exhibits greater variability.
-We also report the share of targeted arguments among the top-10 and top-100 of the performance-ranked, length-matched datasets.
-This highlights that when the goal is to find the very best arguments, M2-guided trajectory selection offers a promising approach.
+\textbf{Results:} In Table~\ref{tab:targeted-trajectory-results} we show that targeted arguments substantially outperform the random baseline (78.7\% win rate), the topic-presence baseline (63.3\% win rate), and the original top 5\% baseline (68.0\% win rate).
+This confirms that M2's trajectory rankings identify genuinely promising regions of the action space, more so than a simpler presence-based approach, analogous to a topic model.
+We provide additional details and results in Appendix~\ref{app:targeted-trajectory-details}.